khongminhtn/computer-science-studies/core-cs-programming/how-to-code-simple-data/notes-funtion-design.md

 4. Code the function body.
 5. Test and debug until corrent.

+Each step helps/guides the resolution of step that precedes it.

 **Example problem and solution**
 ![HtDF Problem](https://github.com/khongminhtn/computer-science-studies/blob/main/core-cs-programming/how-to-code-simple-data//images/HtDF-problem.png)

 Solution:
 Step 1:
-- Signature: consumes a number and produce a number.
-    - Number -> Number.
+- Signature: what data does it consume and what data does it produce.
+  - Number, String, Boolean ... => Boolean, String, Number...
-- Purpose: produce 2 times the given number
+- Purpose: 1 line description of what it produces given the consumption
-- Stub: (define (double n) 0)
+- Stub: a correct definition of a function with the correct name and parameters and produces with a dummy result of correct type.
+  - (define(name parameter1, parameter2,...) result)

 Step 2:
-- (check-expect (double 3) 6)
+- (check-expect (name expected-parameters) expected-results)
-- Checking an example of a function.
-- Call function with 3, expect result 6.
+- examples should be enough to demonstrate the possible results and parameters

 Step 3:
+- Outlines the function.
 ```
 (define (double n)       | -> template
     (... n))             | -> n is what will be worked with
 ```

 Step 4:
+- The actual body of code of the function.
 ```
 (define (double n)
     (* 2 n))             | -> code body